 It's a Wednesday night thing and the music is free.
 The Elway's Taste & Tunes Summer Music Series fills the restaurant-adjacent courtyard with rockin' tunes.
 Enjoy music, cocktails and Elway's signature menu.

-Join Coohills for eight consecutive Tuesdays this summer for their free Beats on the Creek Summer Concert Series.
-From 6:30–8:30 p.m., live music will fill the restaurant for all guests to enjoy.
+Join Coohills for six Tuesdays this summer for their free Beats on the Creek Summer Concert Series, benefiting the Conservation Colorado Education Fund.
+From 6:30–8:30 p.m., head to Wewatta Bridge for live music above Cherry Creek.